BEST WESTERN Plus Inn at the Peachtrees

 Most Popular Area Attractions

 Found in downtown Atlanta, the CNN Center is the world headquarters for CNN.
-It was 1987 when CNN moved into, what was then known as, the Omni International building.
 The CNN Center, today, houses the main CNN newsroom and several studios, including office space dedicated to CNN employees and those of Turner Broadcasting System.
 On your next visit to Atlanta and surrounding metro area, make plans to tour the CNN Center.

 Seating 10,475 baseball fans, Coolray Field is a minor league field located in Lawrenceville, Georgia, northeast of Atlanta.
 The facility is the home of the Gwinnett Braves, the Triple-A affiliate of major leaguers the Atlanta Braves.